Talha0077/Talha0077/README.md

 I'm **Talha Waheed**.
 I love working with backend technologies, creating pipelines, developing logic and just coding in general.

-🔭 I’m currently working as an Associate Software Engineer at Securiti.ai
+🔭 I’m currently working as a Software Engineer at Securiti.ai

 🌱 I’m learning and working in Go nowadays